p1erre-L/p1erre-L/README.md

 ### [Julie Péron's Portfolio](https://www.julieperon.com/)

-**Description:** A React project showcasing Julie Péron's portfolio.
+A React project showcasing Julie Péron's portfolio.
 I served as the full-stack developer for this project, bringing the design to life with comprehensive development.

 **Contribution:**
 - Full-Stack Development

 ### [My Portfolio](https://pierrelam.fr/)

-**Description:** A solo project where I took charge from design to development, creating an online space to showcase my graphic design projects.
+A solo project where I took charge from design to development, creating an online space to showcase my graphic design projects.

 **Contribution:**
 - Graphic Design